christophsax/seasonal/README.md

     static(m)
     static(m, coef = TRUE)  # also fixes the coefficients

-If you have *Shiny* installed, the `inspect` command offers an easy  way to analyze and modify a seasonal adjustment procedure (see the section below for details):
+If you have [seasonalview][seasonalview] installed, the `view` command offers an easy way to analyze and modify a seasonal adjustment procedure (see the section below for details):

-    inspect(m)
+    view(m)